saraxplorer/pipex/README.md

 write2out_4m_pipe runs command2 using the output from the pipe. make_pipe sets up the pipe and ensures that these two processes work together to achieve the pipeline effect.

+**PATHS**
+An absolute path and a relative path are terms used to describe the location of a file or directory in a file system:

+Absolute Path:

+Defines the location of a file or directory starting from the root of the file system.
+Always begins with the root directory marker (/ on Unix-like systems or a drive letter like C:\ on Windows).
+Provides a complete path from the root to the specific file or directory.
+Example (Unix-like): /home/user/documents/file.txt\
+Absolute Path Example: /home/user/bin/ls\

+Relative Path:

+Defines the location of a file or directory relative to the current working directory or another specified directory.
+Does not begin with the root directory marker.
+Used when referring to files or directories within the current directory or its subdirectories.
+Example: documents/file.txt\
+Example: ls\

+Key Differences:

+Starting Point: Absolute paths start from the root of the file system, while relative paths start from the current working directory.
+Usage: Absolute paths are useful when you need to specify an exact location in the file system, regardless of the current working directory.
+Relative paths are used when referring to files or directories relative to the current context.
+Understanding these distinctions helps in navigating and referencing files and directories effectively within a file system.

 1. fork
     ```c
    #include <unistd.h>